ozeranskii/faststream/docs/docs/en/getting-started/lifespan/hooks.md

 This allows you to safely separate logic and resource initialization across different functions and hooks without worrying about the order of registration.

+!!! note ""
+   You can also specify multiple hooks.
+All your registered hooks will be added to a list and executed.

 ## Usage example